ForEvolve/StateR/README.md

 ## Why Redux?

-After hearing about it for a while, I read about it and found the concept brilliant.
+After hearing about it for years, I read about it and found the concept brilliant.

 ## What is different from the other libraries?